 - cytomegalovirus infection

 New tests, treatments, and technological advancements for HIV have greatly improved what was once a grim outlook.
-Thirty years ago, being diagnosed with HIV was considered death sentence.
+Thirty years ago, being diagnosed with HIV was considered a death sentence.
 Today, people with HIV can live long and healthy lives.

 That’s why routine HIV screening is vital.
 Early detection and timely treatment are key to managing the virus, extending life expectancy, and reducing the risk of transmission.
 Those who remain untreated are more likely to experience complications from HIV that could lead to illness and death.